spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 permalink: whats-up-with-anabaptists
 ---

 Hey there.
-Did you get to this page because I (Josh) sent you the URL?
+Did you get to this page because I (Josh) just sent you the URL?

-If this is your first time on this page, ignore the email signup for now, keep reading, and I'll have another form at the bottom.

-<script async data-uid="4f0cd973a2" src="https://josh-thompson.ck.page/4f0cd973a2/index.js"></script>

-_Don't see an email signup form?
-You'll have to disable Javascript and reload the page.
-Sorry.
-I dislike Javascript-critical functionality as much as anyone, but I don't know a good technical work-around that gives me what I want without it._
+Great!
+Welcome.
+This is a page I share infrequently, though it is, obviously, public.
+Read on.
+If you decide you want to keep chatting about this with me, there's a form at the bottom for a very, very small email list.
+Currently there's like 4 people on it.

 --------------------------------